cloudismehi/voicePadSynth/thingsToDo.md

 ## panning

-- voices should be able to be panned around to fully embrace the orchestra feeling.
+- voices should be able to be panned around to fully embrace the orchestra feeling. as of right now they are panned around automatically, but the panning can't be controlled - before this control can happen i need to figure out the extra changes.

 ## refactor